shapeshifter/shapeshifter-specification/docs/appendix/flex-reservation-mechanism.md

 # Flex reservation mechanism

-As introduced in Section 2.2.2, DSO’s may want to contract a minimum amount of flexibility to be sure that it is available on request.
+As introduced in [Bilateral contract: FlexOption](../general-description/contract-phase.md#bilateral-contract-flexoption), DSO’s may want to contract a minimum amount of flexibility to be sure that it is available on request.
 The FlexOption (not part of UFTP) is a bilateral contract between DSO and AGR to reserve a specified amount of flexibility at a specific location (i.e. congestion point), for a specified time schedule and duration.
 In the day-ahead grid planning process, the DSO’s forecast will indicate whether the contracted amount of flexibility is actually needed.
 If not, the flexibility can be used for other purposes.